fieldtrip/website/development/integration.md

 ## GitHub

-We use Git and GitHub for version control of the software and of the website, and for managing external contributions.
+We use git and GitHub for version control of the software and of the website, and for managing external contributions.
 More details can be found [here](/development/git).
 We also maintain a copy of the repository on [BitBucket](#bitbucket) and on [Gitlab](#gitlab).

 If changes are pushed to GitHub, a webhook is triggered.
 The code for that is maintained at <http://github.com/fieldtrip/automation>.